reichlab/docs.zoltardata/docs/Scoring.md

 1. Click the ":"Download CSV" button and save the file.

 The scores are saved in the CSV format documented at [Score download format (CSV)](FileFormats.md#score-download-format-csv).

+Note that because creating score CSV files can be time consuming, Zoltar caches creating them to help keep the site responsive.
+Normally the cached version will be available, which should download as soon as you click the button.
+However, the download will be delayed (and likely time out) otherwise.
+The state of caching is indicated by the text to the right of the button.
+If it says something like "(Cached file updated 2020-04-20 05:00:30)" then the faster download is available.
+Otherwise it will say "(No cached file - download may be slow.)"